The Admirable Crichton (1957 film): Production

 Was freely adapted from the Barrie play to suit Kenny, and it was a very successful film.
 I don't think you owe total allegiance to the original text because you are, in a sense, making something that is very different.
 I was very fond of Kenny as an actor, although he wasn't particularly versatile.
 What he could do, he did very well.
 His strengths were his ability to portray charm; basically he was the officer returning from the war and he was superb in that kind of role.
 The minute that kind of role went out of existence, he began to go down as a box office star.

 The film was shot from September to December 1956 in Bermuda and at London Film Studios in Shepperton, England.
 Claremont House is used as the location for Loam Hall.

 Although Australian composer Douglas Gamley is credited with most of the film's score, Richard Addinsell - who was uncredited, supplied the original dance music, including a waltz, a polka, and a galop.
 These pieces were reconstructed, recorded, and released on CD in 2003.
 The original music was performed by the London Symphony Orchestra and was conducted by Muir Mathieson.

 Reception

+Box office

 The Admirable Crichton was the third most popular film at the British box office in 1957, after High Society and Doctor at Large.
-According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.
+According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 and the film was a "tremendous money spinner".

+Variety estimated it earned $840,000 during its first commercial run.

+Critical

+Variety called it "a sound starre for Kenneth More... film is well directed."

+Filmink argued Sally Ann Howes "should have become a bigger star" after her work in this film.